-"I hereby certify that, having taken all reasonable care to ensure such is the case, the information contained in this universal registration document, to the best of my knowledge, gives a true and fair view of the facts and contains no omission likely to affect its import.
+"I hereby certify that, the information contained in this universal registration document, to the best of my knowledge, gives a true and fair view of the facts and contains no omission likely to affect its import.

 I hereby certify that, to the best of my knowledge, the financial statements have been prepared in accordance with applicable accounting standards and give a fair view of the assets, financial position and income of the Company and of all the companies included in the scope of consolidation, and that the management report on page 64 provides an accurate picture of the changes in the business, the results and the financial position of the Company and of all the companies included in the scope of consolidation and describes the main risks and uncertainties to which they are exposed.